mohankumargupta/mentionsdrupal8module/README.md

 Based on work of Drupal 7 Mentions module version 7.x-2.x [https://drupal.org/project/mentions](https://drupal.org/project/mentions)

 #Installation
-1. Download zip and extract to modules folder of your Drupal 8 installation, then enable it through backend(Extend) or drush/drupal console
+1. Go to Releases, download zip and extract to modules folder of your Drupal 8 installation, then enable it through backend(Extend) or drush/drupal console

 2. By default, the following mention formats are supported (for Basic and Full HTML formats):
    - **@username**           (mention by username)